FUNDING AVAILABLE THROUGH LOCAL GRANTS PROGRAM

 The U.S. Embassy in Malta reserves the right to refuse requests in the absence of worthy applications or under such other circumstances as it may deem to be in the best interest of the U.S. government.
 The U.S. Embassy in Malta reserves the right to award less or more than the amount requested by the applicant.

-Proposed programs should be completed by December 31, 2021.
+Program Performance Period: Proposed programs should be completed by December 31, 2022.
 Program length can vary.
 In the event that a project cannot be completed by the stipulated time, grantees must contact their Grants Officer at the U.S. Embassy in Malta prior to the expiry of the grant to discuss a no-cost extension.

 The U.S. Embassy in Malta will entertain applications for continuation grants funded under these awards, beyond the initial budget period, on a noncompetitive basis, subject to availability of funds, satisfactory progress of the applicants, and a determination that continued funding would be in the best interest of the United States Government.